IELTS Essay Topics with sample answer.

 One reason for this problem is the unequal distribution of food.
 While some countries produce more than enough food to feed their population, others face difficulties in meeting the basic needs of their people.
 Additionally, food waste is a major issue in developed countries, with large amounts of food discarded each year, while many people in developing countries struggle to find enough food to survive.

-To address this issue, there are several actions that can be taken.
-First, governments should prioritize policies and programmes that aim to reduce corruption and poverty, as well as increase access to food, especially in vulnerable populations and take measures to stop political unrest.
-Second, efforts should be made to reduce food waste and redirect excess food to those in need.
-Finally, investing in sustainable agriculture can help increase food production and ensure long-term food security.
+To address this issue, several actions can be taken.
+First, we should prioritize policies and programmes that aim to reduce corruption and poverty, as well as increase access to food, especially in vulnerable populations.
+For example, enacting laws that hold public officials accountable for misusing funds and enforcing fair distribution of resources can help combat corruption and hunger effectively.

 In conclusion, despite the advancements in agriculture, hunger remains a pressing global issue.
 Addressing this problem requires a concerted effort from governments, organizations, and individuals to ensure that everyone has access to sufficient and nutritious food.